PHOENIX RISING - Book 1: Orphans and Oracles

 “Ouch.
 Guess that’s fair, though.
 The name’s Butler, by the way.
 Nice to meet you properly at last, after just being your stalker for the past few years.”

-“For God’s sake, Butler, read the bloody room,” said an irritable looking older man, looking daggers at him as he hurried past.
+“For God’s sake, Butler, read the bloody room,” said an irritable looking older man, glaring daggers at him as he hurried past.

 Butler pulled a face.
 “That’s Allen.
 Bundle of fun.”

-The man, still in earshot, turned to glare at him, nearly colliding with a middle-aged woman coming in the other direction as he did so.
+The man, still in earshot, turned to glower at him, nearly colliding with a middle-aged woman coming from the other direction as he did so.